 Academic Advice in MVLS

-Students in MVLS can make an appointment or come to a class with the Effective Learning Adviser for the College, or one of her Graduate Teaching Assistants, to talk about anything related to their academic work.
+Students in MVLS can make an appointment (bookings will open soon) or come to a class with the Effective Learning Adviser for the College, or one of his Graduate Teaching Assistants, to talk about anything related to their academic work.
 Common topics include:

 - academic writing (essays, lab reports, research proposals)